-Architectural Drafting I - CAD
+DFT 225 (3) Architectural Drafting I: CAD

-Application of construction architectural drawings using the power of computer-aided drafting (CAD) as the medium for drafting.
+Application of constructing architectural drawings uses the power of computer-aided drafting (CAD) as the medium for drafting.
 Utilizes working drawings to focus on scale to drawing parameters, symbol libraries, dimensioning, and drawing enhancement.
 Prerequisites: DFT 125 and DFT 150.
 Two lecture; two lab.

-Architectural Drafting II - CAD
+DFT 260 (3) Architectural Drafting II: CAD